pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA (Non-US) JIRA (under construction).md

-# DOA (Non-US) JIRA (under construction)
+# RMA (Non-US) JIRA (under construction)

-> Before proceeding, please check the user's name & email and compare them with Shopify order information in order to verify the warranty.
+> For all RMA cases at this time, please proceed by sending a replacement.

 ![[DOA.png]]

+### 0 - Verify the warranty
+Before proceeding, please check the user's name & email and compare them with Shopify order information in order to verify the warranty.

+> If the customer bought from another dealer, the agent must ask for the receipt in order to verify the warranty (if it’s still within 1-year of the purchase/2-year in the EU).
+Once verified, proceed with the RMA process.

 ### 1 - Inquire about basic info
-Once confirmed the issue, insert Macro: <u>[Service Center] DOA</u>.
+Once confirmed the issue, insert Macro: <u>[Service Center] RMA</u>.
 Insert the correct country in the email subject.
 Submit as pending.
 (If the customer does not want replacement but refund instead, please modify the macro accordingly.)

 ![](https://lh6.googleusercontent.com/VWCN-i96sVs83WirSHbHUjLjE6IOMz_tEljtrtdN49Ku8VgFigOz_cE275qTC8_QTIU9UGzaP7dcyckopW74_JvDJBtfRRslCj1bil2P88Nod7buknQFs2nb2X5TB6VDXC0yx4HM3fVDeKj77K7VTp5_n4rGYeEgkfydUqVHygX-yywoKsjY20Ci_z1w)